Backpacking Georgia was everything I thought it would be.

 Backpacking Georgia Suggested Budgets

-Georgia Travel Guide: Money Saving Tips
+Georgia Travel Guide: Money-Saving Tips

-- Stay with a local – Staying with a local via Couchsurfing (or similar sharing economy sites) is a great way to not only save money but its a great way to meet a knowledgeable local who can help you better understand the city and its people.
+- Stay with a local – Staying with a local via Couchsurfing (or similar sharing economy sites) is a great way to save money and meet a knowledgeable local who can share their insider tips and advice.

-Where To Stay in Georgia
+Where to Stay in Georgia